zephyrproject-rtos/zephyr/doc/reference/data_structures/ring_buffers.rst

-The user can manage the capacity of a ring buffer without modifying it using either :c:func:`ring_buf_space_get` or :c:func:`ring_buf_item_space_get` which returns the number of free bytes or free items respectively, or by testing the :c:func:`ring_buf_is_empty` predicate.
+The user can manage the capacity of a ring buffer without modifying it using either :c:func:`ring_buf_space_get` or :c:func:`ring_buf_item_space_get` which returns the number of free bytes or free 32-bit item words respectively, or by testing the :c:func:`ring_buf_is_empty` predicate.

 Finally, a :c:func:`ring_buf_reset` call exists to immediately empty a